ThynStyx/vzome-sharing/_posts/2022-12-19-√2-rhombicuboctahedron-with-18-cubes-djh-modified-18-46-22.md

 {% endcomment %}

 A 3D design created in vZome.
 Use your mouse or touch to interact.
+Converted to √2 field by David Hall from an original in the Polygon16 field.
 <figure style="width: 87%; margin: 5%">
   <vzome-viewer style="width: 100%; height: 60vh"
        src="https://ThynStyx.github.io/vzome-sharing/2022/12/19/18-46-22-√2-rhombicuboctahedron-with-18-cubes-djh-modified/√2-rhombicuboctahedron-with-18-cubes-djh-modified.vZome" >